On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function: Combinatorics

-where $v:=(v_1,v_2,\ldots,v_k)$.\\ Let $N_{1>}(v)$ denote in the alignment $v$, the total number of subsequent pairs of ones in $X$ satisfying all of the following conditions:\\ -The ones are both matched, that is aligned by $v$ with a one from $Y$.\\ -Between the pair of ones in the $X$ text there are only zeros and we require that there is exactly one zeros.\\ -The pair of ones in the $Y$ text with which our pair from $X$ is aligned, should contain only zeros in between them and contained two or more.\\ More precisely:
+Let $N_{1>}(v)$ denote in the alignment $v$, the total number of subsequent pairs of ones in $X$ satisfying all of the following conditions: \begin{itemize} \item The ones are both matched, that is aligned by $v$ with a one from $Y$. \item Between the pair of ones in the $X$ text there are only zeros and, in fact, exactly one zero. \item The pair of ones in the $Y$ text with which the pair from $X$ is aligned, should contain only zeros in between them and, in fact, two or more of them.\end{itemize} More precisely:

-Let $B^n_4$ be the event that in the sequence $X$ there are at least $((1/4)-\epsilon/16)n$ blocks of zeros of length two.\\ Let $p_1(v)$ be the conditional probability on $X$, that when we pick a block of one zeros at random in $X$, this block happens to satisfy the following two conditions:\\ 1) The block is contained between two consecutive matched ones.
+Let $B^n_4$ be the event that in the sequence $X$ there are at least $(1/4-\epsilon/16)n$ blocks of zeros of length two.
+Let $p_1(v)$ be the conditional probability on $X$, that when picking a block of one zeros at random in $X$, this block happens to satisfy the following two conditions: \begin{itemize} \item[1)] The block is contained between two consecutive matched ones.
 (Matched by the alignment $v$.)
-This means that between the two matched ones there is our block of length one and nothing else.\\ 2) The pair of ones in the $Y$-text to which the pair of consecutive ones are aligned by $v$ contains only zeros in between them and at least two of them.\\ In other words, $p_1(v)$ is the conditional probability (conditional on $X$) that when we pick at random a block of zeros of length one in $X$, there exists $i\leq k$, such that the randomly selected block is equal to $[\pi_v(i-1)+1,\pi_v(i)-1]$ and all of the following holds:
+Specifically, between the two matched ones there is the block of length one and nothing else. \item[2)] The pair of ones in the $Y$-text to which the pair of consecutive ones are aligned by $v$ contains only zeros in between them and at least two of them.\end{itemize} In other words, $p_1(v)$ is the conditional probability (conditional on $X$) that when picking at random a block of zeros of length one in $X$, there exists $i\leq k$, such that the randomly selected block is equal to $[\pi_v(i-1)+1,\pi_v(i)-1]$ and all of the following conditions hold:

-and $|v_i|=0$, where \\ Recall that the total number of blocks made of one zeros in $X$ is denoted by $n_1$.
-Hence the conditional probability $p_1(v)$ is equal to:
+and $|v_i|=0$, where Recall that the total number of blocks made of one zeros in $X$ is denoted by $n_1$, and so the conditional probability $p_1(v)$ is equal to: